Favorite Quotations ~ Willa Cather

 “The end is nothing; the road is all.” ~ Willa Cather

-Miracles seem to rest, not so much upon faces or voices or healing power coming suddenly near to us from far off, but upon our perceptions being made finer so that for a moment our eyes can see and our ears can hear that which is about us always.
+Miracles seem to rest not so much upon faces or voices or healing power coming near from far off, but upon our perceptions being made finer so that for a moment our eyes can see and our ears can hear what is always about us.

 No one can build his security upon the nobleness of another person.